 Outdoor play is next, and the children are outside each day, rain or shine.
 Both classes enjoy an hour of being together, building, digging, swinging, and much more.

 Some days, the teachers take the children on a guided walk in the neighborhood, or hike, supporting the development of our connection to nature.

 Returning inside, the children enjoy storytime.
 Our teachers are master storytellers and, in the oral tradition, bring the stories from the world of fairytales and simple animal tales to life.
 In three-week cycles, the children hear the story being told by the teacher, see the story in a puppet show, and in the final week they perform a simple play of the story led by the teacher.
 This cycle of storytelling helps to develop a child’s inner-picturing skills and lays the foundation for reading comprehension.

 The children end their mornings together with a lunch brought from home, eaten together at a communal table, with a helping of conversation, and a show of gratitude through an opening mealtime verse.

 Our Afternoon Program is slower paced and includes rest time, snacks, indoor/outdoor play, and arts and crafts activities.
 Children may be picked up at 1 pm or stay for our afternoon “Owls’ Nest” aftercare program, with the earliest pick-up at 3:30 pm and the latest pick-up at 6:00 pm.

 School Year Calendar

-We follow a September-to-June school-year calendar.
-School opens the day after Labor Day and ends in mid-June.
+We follow an August-to-June school-year calendar.
+School opens in late August and ends in mid-June.
 Summer camp is offered during the first six weeks of summer break.